submariwastaken1time/club-dungeon/README.md

 If you are confused about what I mean, 'disambiguation.txt" might be a good place for you to reference.
 ## First step

 So, you've chosen to proceed.
-Great, the first step is to clone the tutorial branch of this repo, you can do this by typing 'git repo clone --branch tutorial <url of the repo>' (this will clone only the branch "tutorial" of my repo) into your command prompt at a location of your choosing after you have installed git of course, it will make a folder called 'club-dungeon' at your place and populate it with the source code and build system along with the tutorial files. from then on you can check out the txt files in the 'tutorial' folder.
+Great, the first step is to clone the tutorial branch of this repo, you can do this by typing 'git repo clone --branch tutorial <url of the repo>' (this will clone only the branch "tutorial" of my repo) into your command prompt at a location of your choosing after you have installed git of course, it will make a folder called 'club-dungeon' at your place and populate it with the source code and build system.

 ## These are the build instructions that come with the template that I am using:
 # How this works